 These STEMi tools are used to demonstrate scientific and mathematical principles to students.
 Additionally, these tools supplement lectures and standard teaching methods by providing participative fun to the learning process.

 Additionally, WID-TVC sponsors design teams in the senior engineering capstone design class at the University of Alabama in Huntsville (UAH).
 This class designs and builds STEMi tools that demonstrate scientific principles students learn about in class.
 This gives them a better understanding of the science involved, and therefore piques their interest to pursue technical careers as they continue their higher level education.

-Benefits are derived at all levels of participation in the STEMi effort.
-WID-TVC benefits by supporting WID national objectives, supporting the local community, and providing the means by which middle school and high school students can receive tools that further their interest in pursuing technical careers.
+WID-TVC benefits from our STEMi efforts by supporting WID national objectives and supporting the local community.
+Additionally, our chapter benefits by providing the means for tools that further students’ interest in pursuing technical careers.

-Middle and high school teachers benefit by receiving tools they would not ordinarily have funding in their school budgets to cover.
-College and university teachers benefit by receiving ideas for projects that can be utilized as part of their class curriculum in engineering design classes.
-College and university students benefit through the building of these tools and presentations they must make in scheduled reviews by improving their technical writing skills, public speaking abilities, experience with geometric dimensioning and tolerancing, and ethical decision making.
+On the other hand, school teachers benefit from our support by receiving tools they would not ordinarily have funding in their school budgets to cover.
+University teachers benefit by receiving ideas for projects that can be utilized as part of their class curriculum in engineering design classes.

 Questions?
 Contact Debbie Fraley, STEM Director, at firstname.lastname@example.org.